Skip to content

 • • No clear hierarchy or orientation

-• • TN and group data mixed together
+• • TN and Group information mixed together

 After

-• • Four clear modules, Groups, TNs, Alerts, Templates
+• • Four task-focused modules, Groups, TNs, Alerts, Templates

 Future